chillsocial/ChillApps/README.md

 ```
 You will still need your `installer.php`, however instead of declaring the file you're declaring the directory the file is in.

-You will also need to create a `info.txt` folder.
+You will also need to create a `info.txt` file in the same directory as the `installer.php`.
 This contains information about your app and when your user clicks on your app to try to install it they'll see this.
 The `info.txt` must contain HTML code.
 Here's an example...
 ```
 <h3>This is Testing.</h3>
 <h4>A cool app by @chillsocial on Github!</h4>